jaeyk/comp_thinking_social_science/02_intro.utf8.md

 $ git init
 ```

 Alternatively, you can create a Git repository via GitHub and then clone it on your local machine.
 Perhaps, it is an easier path for new users (I also do this all the time).
+When you do this, I highly recommend add README (more on why we do this in the following subection).

 ```sh
 $ git clone /path/to/repository